Speedy (band): Speedy

-Some 15 years later enterprising former fan and renowned crime writer Nick Quantrill, managed to get hold of the audio files to Speedy's long lost album News From Nowhere.
-He passed them on to a new blogging site Britpop Revival and started a chain of events that would culminate in the band's first live shows in over 17 years.
+15 years later a former fan and crime writer Nick Quantrill, acquired the audio files to Speedy's lost album News From Nowhere.
+He passed them on to a new blogging site Britpop Revival and later the band played its first live shows in over 17 years.

 On 30 November 2012 The Britpop Revival Radio Show on Phonic FM revealed that the unreleased album would be made available for streaming from Saturday 15 December 2012.
 Then, on 20 January 2013, singer Philip Watson was interviewed on the show and asked what he thought about the album resurfacing after 15 years on the shelf, he said: "I'm flattered that people have somehow found, like and now want to share this album.
 Also slightly embarrassed.
 But only slightly.
 It's alright."

 The music on the album falls somewhere between Pulp and Blur.
 Big tunes with chirpy choruses coupled with wry observational lyrics addressing love, life on the dole and summer holiday sex; together with darker themes such as domestic violence, teenage pregnancy and juvenile crime.

 In February 2014 the people behind indie label Alcopop!
 Records and the 1p Album Club blog announced the launch of a new venture called The Lost Music Club.
 The label would dig out albums that were recorded but never released, and make them available to the public.
 The press release announced that first release was to be "from cult 1990s Sheffield band Speedy who, despite scoring a Radio 1 Single of the Week and gigging relentlessly in the mid-90s, saw their debut album, originally scheduled for a 1997 release, permanently shelved."

 So after a 17-year hiatus the band reformed for two shows in April 2014 to mark the eventual release of their album "News from Nowhere".
 The shows took place on Friday 4 April 2014 at London Birthdays in Dalston, and on Saturday 5 April 2015 at the band's spiritual home The Leadmill in Sheffield.

 And with that the band returned to their day jobs.

 The album News From Nowhere was finally released on Monday 7 April 2015.
 On the same day, Sarah Lay reviewing the album for Louder Than War, the music website established by award-winning journalist, TV and radio presenter John Robb concluded: A lost classic?
 Maybe not.
 But a gem from the analogue age that certainly didn't deserve to be unheard for so long – well worth a listen for lovers of underdogs or the Britpop sound, for ’90s throwbacks or anyone who just wants to get their ears around some raucous indiepop.